adrian-1990/CI-project-2-JavaScript/README.md

 * Below the title will be the game rules button.
 If players are intrested in finding out the rules of the game they can press the button and a modal will appear with the rules of the game and how a winner is declared.

 * Below the game rules button will be the game area.
-This will contain the game buttons, a result area to declare the round winner and a scoreboard to keep track of who is winning.
+This will contain the game buttons, a result area to declare the winner and a scoreboard to keep track of who is winning.

+* When a player selects an icon, their selection and the computers selection will appear in the players choice / opp choice and the winner will be announced.
 The first player to 5 points wins the round.

-* When a player selects an icon, their selection and the computer selection will appear in the players choice / opp choice and the winner will be announced.
-There will a
+When a player has 5 points a modal will appear letting the user know if they won or lost and a button to play again.

 ### Skeleton

 #### Wireframes

-* I created my initial design on Balsamiq Wireframes to get an initial idea for the layout of the site on PC and mobile.
+* I created my initial design on Balsamiq Wireframes to get an idea for the layout of the site on PC and mobile.

 * As I was creating the site my layout changed to what I originally planned.
-I felt the site looked very busy when veiwed on a mobile screen so I decided to put the game rules in a modal that can be accessed by a button.
+I felt the site did not provide a positive UX when veiwed on a mobile screen so I decided to put the game rules in a modal that can be accessed by a button.
 This reduced the amount of information that was appearing and if the user wants to know the rules they can still access them.
-When the user arrives on the site they will see the game title, game rules button and the game area.
-This will provide a positive user experience as they can start playing the game straight away without having to scroll through ass the rules first.
+When a user arrives on the site they will see the game title, game rules button and the game area.
+This will provide a positive UX as they can start playing the game straight away without having to scroll through the rules area first.

 * **Game Layout**

-* This was my original layout that I was going to use.
+* This was my original layout.

 ![pc wireframe](https://user-images.githubusercontent.com/79532281/154800977-eca5f3ea-dbec-4aab-814c-a1adda3c3e2b.png)